 March 21, 2013 by PO.P Press

 The camp experience isn’t limited to overnight camps.
-Kids can begin experiencing camp life (hiking, creeking, camp songs, games) as early as age 3.
+Kids can begin experiencing camp life (hiking, creeking, camp songs, games) at day camp as early as age 3.
 Even for the preschoolers, camps can do something school cannot.
 It gives kids a much-less-structured place to learn and play.
 If your kids are in preschool and they get used to the routine of getting up and going off to school, no matter how many days a week, the summer break can be a battle after a few weeks of nothing.

 If you are considering camp, we recommend you not wait too much longer as registration is currently underway in most parts of the country for day camps.
 Even if your child is only going to be attending day camp for a week or two, do your research now and talk to other parents before you send in the first payment.
 A few things to consider include:

 - Price.
 Camp prices can run the gamut.
 Decide what your budget and find a program to fit your needs.

 - Age of other kids.
 Make sure there are enough campers around your child’s age so he/she will feel comfortable and be able to make friends.